 In continuation of my previous blog on Valley of Flowers – 5 Important things to consider before undertaking Valley of Flowers Trek sometime back (read it here) I thought of answering another set of questions for wannabe visitors and trekkers to Valley of Flowers as well as Hemkund Sahib.
 In comparison, this post addresses a different set of questions.
-This is not a travelogue on Valley of Flowers.
-Rather it’s a guide based on trek experience of Valley of Flowers Trek.
+This is not a Valley of Flowers review or travelogue.
+Rather it’s a guide based on my experience of Valley of Flowers trip.
 Here I go.

 1. Best Time to visit Valley of Flowers Trek :

 No one can say for sure, which is the best month as the blooming of flowers depends on the weather conditions even though Valley of flowers opens in June every year for visitors.
 Also, there is a certain time frame when each species of flower blooms.
 You may find certain flower species in July, which might not be present in the valley during August.
-Ideally Julyand August is the best time to visit Valley of Flower, going by how monsoon normally behaves & number of people visiting VOF.
+Ideally July and August is the best time to visit Valley of Flower, going by how monsoon normally behaves & number of people visiting VOF.
+A large number of visitors prefer Valley Of Flowers trip in August.

 2. Going solo or using Trek operator for Valley of Flowers Trek